codingforpleasure/customized-workspace/Ubuntu/useful-resources/numpy.md

 ## reshape

-make sure your matrices are the size you want it to be
+Make sure your matrices are the size you want it to be

 ```python
 # Argument: image - a numpy array of shape (length, height, depth)